alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 * in what order it runs;
 * how many times it runs.

-For a pure function, those invocation details do not change the value-level meaning: the caller only observes returned values.
-For an effectful function, they can change the next visible state of the world.
-One way to reason about this is that effectful code is implicitly threaded through a changing world state rather than operating only on explicit arguments.
+For pure functions, those details do not change the value-level meaning; for effectful functions, they can change the next visible state of the world.
+If an abstraction changes any of those details, it may change the program's visible behavior.

 In procedural code, the programmer often controls that execution policy directly: